ZXEducation/mpv/DOCS/man/input.rst

         profile.
 Only works if the profile has ``profile-restore`` set to a relevant mode.
 Prints a warning if nothing could be done.
 See `Runtime profiles`_ for details.

-``load-config-file <filename>``
-    Load a configuration file, similar to the ``--include`` option.
-If the file was already included, its previous options are not reset before it is reparsed.

-``load-input-conf <filename>``
-    Load an input configuration file, similar to the ``--input-conf`` option.
-If the file was already included, its previous bindings are not reset before it is reparsed.

 ``load-script <filename>``
     Load a script, similar to the ``--script`` option.
 Whether this waits for